Aliases for ASL Gene

 Previous GeneCards Identifiers for ASL Gene

 This gene encodes a member of the lyase 1 family.
 The encoded protein forms a cytosolic homotetramer and primarily catalyzes the reversible hydrolytic cleavage of argininosuccinate into arginine and fumarate, an essential step in the liver in detoxifying ammonia via the urea cycle.
 Mutations in this gene result in the autosomal recessive disorder argininosuccinic aciduria, or argininosuccinic acid lyase deficiency.
 A nontranscribed pseudogene is also located on the long arm of chromosome 22.
 Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ASL Gene

 ASL (Argininosuccinate Lyase) is a Protein Coding gene.
 Diseases associated with ASL include Argininosuccinic Aciduria and Citrullinemia.
-Among its related pathways are Arginine biosynthesis and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Arginine biosynthesis.
 GO annotations related to this gene include argininosuccinate lyase activity.
 An important paralog of this gene is ENSG00000249319.